Diseases & Conditions > Breast Reconstruction

 Facts to Know

-There are two main forms of breast reconstructive surgery: breast reconstruction with breast implants, which involves the surgical implantation of a saline-filled or silicone gel-filled envelope under the chest muscle; and autologous (tissue flap) breast reconstruction, in which a woman's own skin, fat and, in most instances, muscle, are used to create a new breast.
+There are two main forms of breast reconstructive surgery: breast reconstruction with breast implants, which involves the surgical implantation of a saline-filled or silicone gel-filled envelope under the chest muscle; and tissue flap breast reconstruction, in which a woman's own skin, fat and, in most instances, muscle, are used to create a new breast.

 Under federal law, all health insurance policies must cover breast reconstruction after mastectomy, although there may be limits on the type of reconstructive surgery covered.

 Many women are eligible for an immediate breast reconstruction at the same time they undergo mastectomy.